InfuseAI/primehub-site/docs/quickstart/primehub.md

   ![](assets/quickstart_create_notebook.png)

 3. Wait for the notebook spawn.
-When the notebook is ready, you will be redirected to the notebook with prepared example notenook.
+When the notebook is ready, you will be redirected to the notebook with prepared example notebook.

   ![](assets/quickstart_notebook_spwaning.png)